trashbirdecology/luisdva.github.io/_posts/2015-07-28-Plotting-conditional-inference-trees-in-R.md

 {% endhighlight %}

-This plot isn’t too far off from the popular default plot, but the minor differences should save time with editing and improve the data-ink ratio.
+This plot isn’t too far off from the popular default plot, but the minor differences in the code should save time with editing and improve the data-ink ratio.

 <figure>
     <a href="/images/newplot.png"><img src="/images/newplot.png"></a>